ychen2537-chen/CS566-Project-DR-KANTreeNet-for-Diabetic-Retinopathy-Classification/README.md

 # CS566-Project-DR-KANTreeNet-for-Diabetic-Retinopathy-Classification

 ## **DR-KANTreeNet**
+Diabetic retinopathy (DR) is a leading cause of vision loss worldwide. **DR-KANTreeNet** is an enhanced deep-learning framework that classifies retinal fundus images into DR severity levels while offering improved interpretability.
+This repository contains the code and scripts used in our CS566 class project.
 An enhanced deep learning framework for Diabetic Retinopathy (DR) classification using:

 - 🧠 **KAN-based modules** for better feature representation